Kong/docs.konghq.com/app/konnect/analytics/services-and-routes.md

 content_type: how-to
 ---

-In the Service Hub, the service, service version, and route graphs provide dynamic graphs with up to 30 days of data.
+In the API product builder the API product, API product version, and route graphs provide dynamic graphs with up to 30 days of data.
 To view data beyond this time frame, export the data into a comma-separated values (CSV) file.